theRealAph/ScopeLocals/README.md

 programs.
 Maintainability is more important than programming tricks.
 Reading a program is more important than writing it.

+Unfortunately, thread locals present another problem, because thread locals may be inheritable.
+This feature, _inheritability_, is predicated on there being a relatively small set of threads sharing domain objects.
+When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is deeply copied.
+This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
+Every child thread ends up carrying a local copy of its parent's entire set of `InheritableThreadLocal`s.

+For such uses we want sharing, but we do not want mutability.
+It should be possible for a child thread to share its parent's context, but it's not necessary for a child to mutate it.
+In contrast, thread local variables assume mutability.

 ### Virtual threads versus thread local variables

 The need for something like extent local variables arose in the